-In early years of the EB-5 program, USCIS showed an unfortunate tendency to apply strict standards at the second (I-829) stage, sometimes reneging on first-stage (I-526) approvals.
-While USCIS has taken steps to administer the program more consistently and predictably, the prospect of second-stage denial calls for careful arrangements with experienced counsel.
-The process of lengthy adjudications and waits for visa numbers requires careful planning.
+USCIS has shown an unfortunate tendency to apply strict standards at the second (I-829) stage, sometimes reneging on first-stage (I-526) approvals.
+While USICS has taken steps to administer the program more consistently, the prospect of second-stage denial calls for careful arrangements with experienced counsel.